FabioYanezRomero/tabular_neo4j/README.md

 1. **CSV Loading and Header Detection**:
    - Loads the CSV file and determines if it has headers
    - If no headers are found, uses an LLM to infer appropriate headers
+   - Reads metadata from corresponding JSON files in the metadata directory

 2. **Header Processing**:
    - Validates headers for accuracy and descriptiveness
+   - Detects language from metadata files
    - Translates headers to the target language if needed

 3. **Column Analysis**: